splunk/observability-workshop/workshop/aws/ec2/README.md

+## Using SWIPE to provision the workshop Org

+Goto [https://swipe.splunk.show](https://swipe.splunk.show) and provision your workshop environment.

+You will need:

+- User API Session Token (available from your profile page)
+- Realm
+- A CSV containing the email addresses of your attendees

+Follow the guidance provided by SWIPE and after provisioing completes, you will be provided with a **ACCESS** and **RUM** token.
+These will be used to populate the `terraform.tfvars` file in **Step 5** below.

-# Instructions on how to set up EC2 cloud instances for participants
+## Instructions on how to set up EC2 cloud instances for participants

+**NOTE:** Manual provisioning of EC2 instances will be going away in the near future and will be able to be done directly from Splunk Show.

 You will need access to an AWS account to obtain both **AWS_ACCESS_KEY_ID** and **AWS_SECRET_ACCESS_KEY**.